-The spring on northern hemisphere is coming and with the sunny days, the vines will slowly awaken from winter hibernation.
+The spring is coming and with the sunny days, the vines will slowly awaken from winter hibernation.

 Grapevine is a plant of warm climate: it requires a sufficient amount of heat for the growth.
 Its development is strongly influenced by daily temperature.
 Therefore, to predict vine growth stages such as bloom, veraison, and maturity, grape-growers often use weather based indicators.
 One of the most known tools to predict plant development rates is growing degree day calculator.

 Growing degree days (GDD) are a big help to grape-growers also when predicting the grapevine pest development.
 The insects need, just like a vine, a sufficient amount of accummulated heat in the season, to emerge.
 With the help of calculated GDDs, vineyard managers can predict when the insects will be active or when they will be in the most vulnerable phase, so the grower is be able to effectively suppress them with a minimum impact on the environment.

 Apart from those two reasons, growing degree days are useful also for: